CesSolutions/Ces.WinForm.UI/README.md

 1. Some modification on pading when child control dock property set to fill.

 > CesGroupBox
-1. Better location for CesGridViewFilter dialog when open.
+1. Better location for CesGridViewFilter dialog when open
-2. Some bugs fixed.
+2. Some bugs fixed

    ***